Champii/Nodulator/README.md

   - Globalized ids management by external table
   - internal_ids are now stored on default driver and are automaticaly updated with last Ids values
   - Chainable calls !
+  - Create can now take a promise instead of an id

 21/07/15: v0.0.19
   - Added `SingleRoute` object, for manipulating Singleton `Resource`